 10. Sophos Home

 Sophos Home is a simple-to-use free and effective security solution, allowing you to protect up to 10 computers per account.
 For me, the install and initial full scan both took a while compared to other security apps.

 Visit: Sophos Home – Home Page

-Comodo Internet Security Premium has a clean and simple user interface and does a good job of protecting your Windows PC.
+Comodo Internet Security Premium has a clean and straightforward user interface and does an OK job of protecting your Windows PC.
 It’s not as popular as the other free security solutions here, but the name Comodo is well known in internet security.

 Avira Free Antivirus is another well-known security app, with a simple and easy-to-understand interface, but it does contain some ads.